Daniel MacPherson: Other projects

-MacPherson starred in the pantomime Jack and the Beanstalk in 1999 at the Victoria Theatre in Halifax.
-He also starred in two pantomimes at the Marlowe Theatre in Canterbury alongside Paul Hendy and Leila Birch, Cinderella in 2000 and Aladdin in 2001.
+MacPherson starred alongside Lightning in the pantomime Jack and the Beanstalk in 1999 at the Victoria Theatre in Halifax.
+He also starred in Cinderella (2000) and Aladdin (2001) at the Marlowe Theatre in Canterbury, alongside Paul Hendy and Leila Birch.

 In 2006, MacPherson co-hosted the Sydney New Year's Eve 2006-07 telecast alongside Big Brother host Gretel Killeen.
 The telecast caused much controversy after former Big Brother 2004 housemates Ryan Fitzgerald and Bree Amer appeared to be drunk throughout their segments of the evening.
 Notably, MacPherson received much praise for being a "complete professional" and left with his reputation unscathed.

+Ironman competitor

 MacPherson competes in World Triathlon Corporation (WTC) and Ironman 70.3.
 He competed in Ironman Australia at Port Macquarie, where he missed out on qualifying for the Ironman World Championship in Hawaii by only one spot.
 His swim time of 49:30 in Ironman New Zealand 2008 was the fastest in his age group.
 His fastest Ironman remains 9-hour and 42 minutes in Port Macquarie in 2007.

 In April 2009, MacPherson completed the China Ironman in Haikou.
 He completed the race in 11 hours and one minute, after a 3.8 km swim, 180 km bike ride and 42 km run in 45C heat.
 He came first in his 25–29 age group, qualifying him for the Hawaiian Ironman in October.
 MacPherson competed in the Hawaiian Ironman in 2009, finishing in 10 hours and 32 minutes.
 Macpherson has twice qualified for the Ironman 70.3 world championships, in 2013 and 2014.

 Personal life

-He began dating his Wild Boys co-star Zoe Ventoura in 2011.
+He began dating his Wild Boys co-star Zoë Ventoura in 2011.
 They became engaged in December 2014, and married on the Sunshine Coast, Queensland in November 2015.
-The couple have one child, a son born in December 2019 named Austin Xavier.
+The couple have one child, a son, born in December 2019.
 The pair announced their separation on social media in December 2020.
+MacPherson is in a relationship with model Jessica Dover.